cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

   - title: "\U0001F680 SpaceX Falcon 9 Launches Starlink 6-91 Mission"
     type:
       - youtube
+      - launch
+      - spaceflight
     source: youtube
     url: 'https://www.youtube.com/watch?v=cFxXbqDdQnY'
     video_id: cFxXbqDdQnY
 images: []
 ---
-Delayed by weather and operational factors, SpaceX successfully launched 26 Starlink v2 Mini satellites (Group 15-3), including standard and Direct-to-Cell variants, aboard a Falcon 9 rocket from SLC-4E at Vandenberg Space Force Base, California, at 00:19 UTC on May 10, 2025.
-The mission placed the satellites into a 70-degree inclined orbit.
-Booster B1081 completed its 14th flight, landing on 'Of Course I Still Love You.'
-This marked the 128th landing on that droneship and SpaceX's 54th Falcon 9 flight in 2025, reflecting a higher launch rate enabled by the recent FAA approvals for up to 50 launches per year from the pad.
+SpaceX conducted the Starlink Group 15-3 mission from SLC-4E, Vandenberg Space Force Base, California, at 00:19 UTC on May 10, 2025, following weather and operational delays.
+The Falcon 9 deployed 26 Starlink v2 Mini satellites—including Direct-to-Cell variants—into a 70-degree inclined orbit.
+Booster B1081 made its 14th flight, landing successfully on 'Of Course I Still Love You.'
+This launch is part of SpaceX's increased cadence from Vandenberg driven by recent FAA approvals, contributing to the growing Starlink constellation.